chapel-lang/chapel/doc/rst/tools/mason/mason.rst

    # Create the local registry
    mkdir /path/to/local/registry
    cd /path/to/local/registry
-   mkdir -p Bricks/ProjectA Bricks/ProjectB
+   mkdir -p Bricks/PackageA Bricks/PackageB

-   # Add bricks for ProjectA and ProjectB
+   # Add bricks for PackageA and PackageB
-   cp /path/to/my/projects/ProjectA/Mason.toml Bricks/ProjectA/0.1.0.toml
+   cp /path/to/my/packages/PackageA/Mason.toml Bricks/PackageA/0.1.0.toml
-   cp /path/to/my/projects/ProjectB/Mason.toml Bricks/ProjectB/0.1.0.toml
+   cp /path/to/my/packages/PackageB/Mason.toml Bricks/PackageB/0.1.0.toml

-   # Edit Bricks/ProjectA/0.1.0.toml to add:
+   # Edit Bricks/PackageA/0.1.0.toml to add:
-   source = "/path/to/my/projects/ProjectA"
+   source = "/path/to/my/packages/PackageA"

-   # Edit Bricks/ProjectB/0.1.0.toml to add:
+   # Edit Bricks/PackageB/0.1.0.toml to add:
-   source = "/path/to/my/projects/ProjectB"
+   source = "/path/to/my/packages/PackageB"

    # Initialize and check everything in to the git repository
    git init
-   git add Bricks/ProjectA/0.1.0.toml Bricks/ProjectB/0.1.0.toml
+   git add Bricks/PackageA/0.1.0.toml Bricks/PackageB/0.1.0.toml
    git commit

 Now ``MASON_REGISTRY`` can be set to point at both the local registry and the